 To finish off, I mentioned earlier the alarm clock and how we do not need it to wake up - we need to tell ourselves that we want to wake at a certain time and provided we truly believed that we would wake up at that time, we then would.
 This is self-hypnosis in its basic form.
 The same process can be used in other areas, including sporting performance.
 The main principals to remember is when we tell ourselves what it is we want to achieve, making the desire realistic (a realistic goal) and truly and sincerely believing in what we are telling ourselves.
 As an example, we could repeat to ourselves - just as we are dropping off to sleep - the following:

 Repeating this six times to ourselves and applying the principals above could help to improve our performance by stopping us from looking around during the latter stages of the sprints.
 Many other affirmations can be used to the same effect.

 Hypnosis can help sports performance; you do not have to be a champion to use hypnosis.
 Simple self-hypnosis techniques can be learnt and perfected by anyone and can be used for:

 Belief Success is achieved when the mind TRULY believes and sincerely EXPECTS the imagined result to happen.

 An effective and efficient way to learn Hypnosis is with the iNLP Center.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Gordon Manning is a qualified Ballroom and Latin American Dance Teacher/Coach and has taught internationally.
-He has coached and choreographed at international competition level and himself competed internationally in both Ballroom and Latin American Dancing and chosen to represent South Africa in 3 World Professional Championships.
-He is also a UK Athletics Speed and Endurance coach, Massage therapist, Bowen Technique Therapist and has done Hypnosis and Hypnotherapy since 1986.
+He has coached and choreographed at the international competition level, and himself competed internationally in both Ballroom and Latin American Dancing and chosen to represent South Africa in 3 World Professional Championships.
+He is also a British Athletics Speed and Endurance coach, Massage therapist, Bowen Technique Therapist and has done Hypnosis and Hypnotherapy since 1986.